-- Tuition is due twice per recital dance season (September and January).
-The season runs from the first day of Fall classes to our Annual Recital.
+- Tuition is paid in two installments during the recital season (September and January).
+The season runs from the first day of Fall classes in September to our Annual Recital in June.

 - All payments are NONREFUNDABLE.

 - An annual membership fee of $35 will be charged for each student (max of $70 per family), due at the time of enrollment to reserve your spot. (our annual membership fee includes: priority registration for classes and camps, transfer classes for free, special member pricing for birthday parties, priority access to special events, priority enrollment for masterclasses/guest artists, community connection, movie nights, student appreciation week, parent appreciation week and so much more!)